 I hold sleep rhythms sacred.
 I have experienced over-tired children time and time again and can only blame myself for not protecting their sleep rhythm more vigilantly.

-After we find our rhythm with sleeping and eating, next comes playing (read: learning through play), housework, and whatever else we toss in our day.
+After we find our rhythm with sleeping and eating, next comes playing (aka learning through play), housework, and whatever else we toss in our day.
 They don’t have a specified time but they have a natural flow and generally happen in about the same order.

-Here is our daily rhythm:
+Our daily rhythm:

 - Kids (usually one at a time) and I wake up

 - screen time while I make breakfast